 How To Get There: Walk over from Quarry Bay MTR Station Exit B.

 New Asia College, Chinese University of Hong Kong

 In 2012, to celebrate the 20th anniversary of CUHK’s department of Japanese studies, 20 cherry blossom trees were planted.
-Since then, every spring, between February to April, people flock to the university to admire the beautiful light pink flowering cherry from Japan.
-Slightly further away, near the bus stop at United College, you can see a Taiwanese variety which blossoms to be dark pink at peak bloom.
+Since then, every spring, between February and April, people flock to the university to admire the beautiful light pink flowering cherry trees from Japan.
+Slightly further away, near the bus stop at United College, you can see a Taiwanese variety that blossoms to be dark pink at peak bloom.
 So instead of heading to Osaka or Kyoto, why not just travel to Chinese University?

 Hong Kong Velodrome Park

 First things first, a velodrome is a covered cycle-racing track with steeply banked curves.
 But more importantly, the Hong Kong Velodrome park, outside the actual stadium, is home to 11 cherry blossom trees in a 5.3-hectare park.
 Most of the blossoms are of the Taiwan cherry, which is peach-coloured when it reaches full bloom.
 The park also offers a beautiful artificial lake and a large lawn consisting of different species of trees, all making for stunning photographs.
 To see the blossoms, head over between March and April.

 How To Get There: Walk over from Hang Hau MTR station Exit B or Tseung Kwan O MTR station Exit A.